 Formal Program Analysis

 An overview of various methods of analysis and verification of programs with formal roots.
-Model checking of finite-state systems: the basic principles, specification of properties to be verified, temporal logics, the state explosion problem and existing approaches to solving it, efficient storage of state spaces, state space reductions, modular verification, automated abstraction (with a stress on predicate abstraction that plays a key role in software model checking).
-Model checking of infinite-state systems: cut-offs, symbolic model checking, abstraction, automated induction.
-Theorem proving, SAT solving, SMT solving.
-Various ways of static analysis, dataflow analysis, constraint-based analysis, type analysis, metacompilation, abstract interpretation.
-Dynamic analysis with a formal basis, algorithms like Eraser or Daikon, applications automated inference methods in dynamic analysis.
+Model checking: basic principles, specification of properties to be verified, temporal logics, the state explosion problem and existing approaches to solving it, binary decision diagrams, automated abstraction (with a stress on predicate abstraction that plays a key role in software model checking).
+Various approaches to static analysis: dataflow analysis, pointer analyses, constraint-based analysis, type analysis, abstract interpretation.
+Deductive verification, SAT solving, SMT solving, symbolic execution.
+Dynamic analysis with a formal basis, algorithms like FastTrack or dynamic partial order reduction.

 Learning outcomes of the course unit